NetworkRADIUS/automatic-eap/README.md

 ## Tests

-Once logged in the _client container_ using `make docker.client.run`, we could see each steps described for EAP Usability described [here](https://datatracker.ietf.org/doc/draft-dekok-emu-eap-usability/) like:
+Once logged in the _client container_ using `make docker.client.run`, we can see each of steps described in the [EAP Usability](https://datatracker.ietf.org/doc/draft-dekok-emu-eap-usability/) document, such as:

 1. Checking the DNS _CERT_ entries using the *dig* tool: